nuvla/documentation/docs/nuvla/user-guide/add-apps.md

     ![comp-dc](/assets/img/comp-none.png)

-For more information about which options are Docker Compose and Swarm-specific, please consult the original [Compose reference documentation](https://docs.docker.com/compose/compose-file/#not-supported-for-docker-stack-deploy).
+For more information about which options are Docker Compose and Swarm-specific, please consult the original [Compose reference documentation](https://docs.docker.com/compose/compose-file).

-[TODO]: add license and pricing instructions (optional)
+### Preparing the app for Marketplace publishing

+To publish an app on the marketplace such that you can sell it, you will need to provide the following:

+ 1. End User License Agreement (EULA)
+ 1. Pricing

+Once this information is provided, once your app is published, users will be able to purchase it.

+> **NOTE:** SixSq provides a [generic app EULA](https://sixsq.com/legal/generic-apps-license.html).
+Fee free to use it if you do not have yet your own and if it fulfils your requirements.

+> **NOTE:** in order to be able to receive payments, you need to register as an app vendor.
+Please get in touch if you are a new app vendor.